Remove Non-Printable Characters in Excel [5+ Methods]

 Formula Breakdown

-Here, look at the result.
-You’ll find all the characters have not been removed yet.
+You’ll notice all the characters have not been removed yet.
 This is because the formula contains CHAR(7).

 and so on.